Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

-There is no better visual representation of the chasm that lies between life's winners and losers then a medal ceremony after Canada plays the United States in an Olympic hockey final.
+There is no better visual representation of the chasm that lies between life's winners and losers than a medal ceremony after Canada plays the United States in an Olympic hockey final.

 Thursday's game had been one of ludicrous swings.
 Canada had it won.
-The U.S. tied at the end.
+The United States tied it at the end.
 The overtime was mayhem.
 The shootout had its own overtime.
-Then, after twenty years, the Americans were Olympic champions again.
+Then, after 20 years, the Americans were Olympic champions again.

-News photographers have a shorthand for sports' two post-championship polarities – "jubo" (for jubilation) and "dejection."
-For the gold-medallists of the United States, it was pure bliss.
+News photographers have a shorthand for sports' two postchampionship polarities – "jubo" (for jubilation) and "dejection."
+For the gold medalists of the United States, it was pure bliss.
 For Canada, an utter, complete dejection.

 Later, Canada's Brigette Lacquette – her face so swollen and reddened by disappointment she looked ill – was asked if in time she might come to be proud of a silver.
+Lacquette stared blankly for an uncomfortably long beat, and then smirked.

 "Maybe with time," she said – meaning quite definitely not, with any amount of time.

-Jocelyne Laroque was the third Canadian to receive her second-place medal.
+Jocelyne Larocque was the third Canadian to receive her second-place medal.
 She took it off as if it was hot.
 Jillian Saulnier was crying so hard that dipping her head to accept hers was a difficulty.
 Meghan Agosta, a Vancouver cop, assumed a thousand-yard stare and accepted her punishment.

 Ten yards away, the U.S. players hopped in place as they waited for their prizes.
 Former U.S. hockey player and current IOC member Angela Ruggiero, one of the last Americans to experience this feeling, handed them out.
 Every medal came with an embrace.
 Depending on your national perspective, it was either an especially poignant or especially cruel touch.